 Good soil wetters such as, Moist, by Lawnporn, assist in getting the water past the waxy areas and holding the moisture at the roots.

 At the very least, fertilise at least once during the season.
 Lawns need food.
 The train of thought is that fertilising in winter, when the lawn in dormant, will store in the root system to give it the best start to spring.

-Launch+ is a great autumn fertiliser while you still have a bit of growth going before dormancy with phosphorous and kelp to assist the roots and nitrogen for that upper plant green.
+Launch+ is a great winter fertiliser while you still have a bit of growth going before dormancy with phosphorous and kelp to assist the roots and nitrogen for that upper plant green.
 Things that do grow in winter (broadleaf weeds, wintergrass etc.) can rob your lawn of the essential nutrients.
 You won’t notice the results right away because it’s not growing but you’ll certainly give it the best start for the new season.